warchimede/RangeSlider/README.md

   + `curvaceousness` : From 0.0 for square thumbs to 1.0 for circle thumbs

 ## License
-This control was made available under the MIT License
+RangeSlider is available under the MIT License

 If you use it and like it, let me know: [@warchimede](http://twitter.com/warchimede)